If you want to learn Old English with me or with another teacher using my methods, you can do so with the Ancient Language Institute.

 Thesaurus

-• A Thesaurus of Old English.
+- A Thesaurus of Old English.
 A thematically organized thesaurus of Old English vocabulary.
-I have not used this yet but it looks fantastic.
+Note that many of the synonyms are used exclusively in poetry – this is not marked in the thesaurus.
 Thanks to @ksymil on Twitter for the recommendation.

 Texts